poweradmin/poweradmin-docs/docs/database/mysql-configuration.md

-# MySQL Configuration for PowerAdmin
+# MySQL Configuration for Poweradmin

 ## Overview

-This guide explains how to configure PowerAdmin to use MySQL or MariaDB as your database backend.
+This guide explains how to configure Poweradmin to use MySQL or MariaDB as your database backend.

 ## Requirements